Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Preliminaries

 \subsection{Wasserstein metric space}

 We \revision{now define} the Wasserstein distance between persistence diagrams \cite{edelsbrunner09} \revision{and} its generalization to merge trees \cite{pont_vis21}.

 The Wasserstein distance between two persistence diagrams seeks an assignment between their points.
 A point of a diagram can either be assigned to \revision{one} point\revision{, and exactly one}, in the other diagram, representing two features that are matched together, or to its projection on the diagonal of the other diagram, intuitively representing the deletion or insertion of a feature.
-In practice, when computing the distance between two diagrams $\diagram(f_i)$ and $\diagram(f_j)$, they are first pre-processed to augment each diagram with the diagonal projection of the off-diagonal points of the other diagram:

-where $\projection(p_i) = (\frac{x_i+y_i}{2},\frac{x_i+y_i}{2})$ is the diagonal projection of an off-diagonal point $p_i = (x_i, y_i)$.
-This procedure simulates the fact that persistence diagrams have an infinite number of diagonal points (dummy features with zero persistence) and allow off-diagonal points to possibly be matched to their diagonal projection (i.e. their closest point among all points on the diagonal).
-It also guarantees that the two diagrams now have the same number of points ($| \diagram'(f_i)| = |\diagram'(f_j)|$).

-Two points $p_i = (x_i, y_i) \in \diagram'(f_i)$ and $p_j = (x_j, y_j) \in \diagram'(f_j)$, can be assigned to each other with a cost corresponding to their distance in the birth/death space, called the \emph{ground metric}:
+Two points $p_i = (x_i, y_i) \in \diagram(f_i)$ and $p_j = (x_j, y_j) \in \diagram(f_j)$, can be assigned to each other with a cost corresponding to their distance in the birth/death space, called the \emph{ground metric}:

 with \revision{$q \geq 1$}.
 In the case where both $p_i$ and $p_j$ are located on the diagonal (i.e. $x_i = y_i$ and $x_j = y_j$), $\pointMetric_q(p_i, p_j)$ is set to zero (such that these dummy features do not contribute in the distance).